Give Us a Call 844.670.1078

 On the other hand, let’s say you factor in camera gear insurance into your startup costs:

-- This, of course, will increase your initial investment a bit.
-An annual plan starts at $99, and the most basic equipment coverage starts at $55, so your total cost for coverage will start at $154.
+- An annual plan starts at $99, and the most basic equipment coverage starts at $55, so your total cost for coverage will start at $154.

 - If you rent equipment and that equipment gets damaged, it can be covered by your plan.